Redi-Molla/Redi-Molla/README.md

 A virtual time capsule for your digital memories.
 Preserve photos, videos, and messages securely in capsules that can only be opened on a chosen future date.
 Relive cherished moments anytime, anywhere, with a sleek and intuitive user experience.

 **Tech Stack:**
-Frontend: React, react-router, axios
+Frontend: React, React Router, Axios
-Backend: Node.js, Express, knex, Multer, bcrypt for password hashing
+Backend: Node.js, Express, Knex, Multer, Bcrypt for password hashing
 Database: MySQL

 ### 🎥 Filmtaste (https://github.com/Redi-Molla/Filmtaste.git)
 Personalized movie recommendations based on your mood.
 Powered by the TMDb API, Filmtaste offers tailored movie suggestions to fit your current vibe and favorite genres.
 A must-have tool for movie lovers looking to discover their next favorite film.

-**Tech Stack:** HTML, API Integration, JavaScript,CSS
+**Tech Stack:** HTML, API Integration, JavaScript, CSS

 ### 🌐 Taskly (https://github.com/Redi-Molla/Taskly.git)
 Streamline your tasks and boost productivity.
 A user-friendly To-Do List web app designed to help you manage daily plans effectively.
 Organize tasks, set reminders, and never miss a deadline again.